 The camp workshops are led by trained facilitators and volunteers who and familiar with grief and loss.
 These professional individuals volunteer their time and expertise to helping the children turn their stumbling blocks of grief into stepping stones of hope.
 Additionally, each child is paired with a trained volunteer, a “buddy,” who will ensure the child’s safety and provide compassionate individual support to them.

 Applications & Fees

 Shannon’s Hope is held twice a year at Camp St. Christopher on Seabrook Island.
-This spring, Shannon’s Hope Camp will take place on March 3rd & 4th in Camp St. Christopher’s scenic beach environment.
+This fall, Shannon’s Hope Camp will take place on October 13th & 14th at Camp St. Christopher’s scenic beach environment.
 Transportation from North Charleston is available upon request.
 A fee of $35 per camper is requested to reserve a spot; however, scholarships are available based on financial need to ensure every child has the opportunity to attend and benefit.
 Bridges underwrites all camp costs.
 A parent/ legal guardian interview will be scheduled, after Bridges receives of the child’s application, PRIOR to the child’s acceptance to camp.
 No fees are requested until the child is accepted to camp.
-Applications for camp MUST be submitted by February 4th, 2018.
+Applications for camp MUST be submitted by September 14th, 2018.

 How to Refer a Child in Need?